Zenkoku Jiren: Second Conference

 In February 1928, a conference of the Tokyo Printworkers' Union resolved to abandon anarcho-syndicalism and revise their principles.
 When the Second Conference of Zenkoku Jiren was reconvened in Hongō on 17 March 1928, the Tokyo printworkers proposed that the organisation replace its four-point programme with a simple affirmation to liberate workers and farmers through a libertarian federation.
-In an attempt to find a compromise, the Tokyo Casual Workers' Union offered a counter-proposal of a revised four-point programme: they would class conflict as the means for workers and farmers to achieve liberation; they would resist authority by organising workers and farmers, not by forming political parties; they would emphasise libertarian federation as an organisational form and reject centralisation; and they would oppose imperialism and support international workers' solidarity.
-Debate over this revised programme continued throughout the conference, with the debate progressively deteriorating until pure anarchists were heckling any anarcho-syndicalists who spoke.
+In an attempt to find a compromise, the Tokyo Casual Workers' Union offered a counter-proposal of a revised four-point programme: they would centre class struggle as the means for workers and farmers to achieve liberation; they would resist authority by organising workers and farmers, not by forming political parties; they would emphasise libertarian federation as an organisational form and reject centralisation; and they would oppose imperialism and support international workers' solidarity.

+Debate over the revised programme continued throughout the conference, with the debate progressively deteriorating until pure anarchists were heckling any anarcho-syndicalists who spoke.
 Frustrated, the anarcho-syndicalists left the conference, while the pure anarchists continued to shout at them.
 Without dissenting anarcho-syndicalist voices left, the conference approved the original motion by the printworkers' union and formally expelled the anarcho-syndicalist unions from Zenkoku Jiren.
 A resolution by two trade unions from Okayama, which upheld a close relationship between Zenkoku Jiren and Kokuren, was also accepted by the conference.
 The pure anarchist Hatta Shūzō gave the closing speech of the conference.
 Despite his role in igniting the split, the pure anarchist theorist Iwasa Sakutarō was not involved in the conference, as by that time he had joined the Chinese anarchist movement.